How to Remove Write Protection from an SD Card

 So, if you are using a PC, make sure you are the administrator and carefully follow these steps to get write protection on the micro SD card removed:

-- Type in: select disk number and replace "number" with your SD card's, then press Enter key.
+6. Type in: select disk number and replace your SD card's "number", then press the Enter key.

 Your SD memory card won't have the write-protected error after you see the "Disk attributes cleared successfully" message in the command prompt window.

-If you are using a Mac, you need to follow these steps to fix a SD memory card write protected:
+If you are using a Mac, you need to follow these steps to fix an SD memory card write-protected:

 If the write protection still can't be removed after read-only permission is disabled, you may need to go deep to modify the Windows registry to remove write protection on the micro SD card.